fidaa290khandaqji/puzzle-ar./README.md

-nteractive Math Adventure (Grades 1–4)
+interactive Math Adventure (Grades 1–4)

 A bilingual-ready (AR/EN) web game that builds number sense using visual models, manipulatives, and guided steps.
 Fast to use, simple to deploy, classroom-friendly.